haselwimmer/vegetation-restoration-monitoring/README.md

 ### Run the Bash Script To Create the Final Blog Post

-The bash script runs all of the jupyter notebooks in the `notebooks` directory within `vegetation-restoration-monitoring`.
+The bash script runs all of the jupyter notebooks in the `notebooks` directory within `vegetation-restoration-monitoring` directory.

 First, activate the workflow environment: